 InitialRadius from the last step is used with a large number of iterations?

-Further improvement in registration were achieved by reusing the
+Display the results.
+Further improvement in registration was achieved by reusing the

 InitialRadius optimizer setting from the previous registration and allowing the optimizer to take a large number of iterations.